Little Stars Nursery

 At our facility, we strictly adhere to the Statutory Framework guidelines for child-to-adult ratios.
 For children below the age of 2, we maintain a ratio of 1 adult per 3 children.
 For 2-year-olds, the ratio is 1 adult per 5 children.
 The ratio for children aged 3 and above is 1 adult per 8 children.

-Our nursery firmly believes in the Maria Montessori approach to education, which emphasizes that children in all age groups learn more effectively by interacting with each other.
-We have a single-floor setup where all children spend time together, allowing them to learn from each other.
-You can check out our social media pages on Instagram and Facebook for a video tour of our nursery.
+Our nursery firmly believes in the Maria Montessori approach to education, which emphasises that children of all age groups learn more effectively by interacting with one another.
+We have a single-floor setup in which all children spend time together, allowing them to learn from one another.
+You can check out our Instagram and Facebook pages for a video tour of our nursery.

 Food and Sleep